 By "not everyone," he may mean the full 14 percent of Be a Fun Mum blog readers, who said they put up the tree in early November.
 They did restrain themselves until after something known as Adelaide Pageant Day, the second Saturday of November.
 And they are in solidarity with the Fun Mum herself, who says she put her tree up in early November because, "My mum always did.
 I love Christmas and like to string it out."

-You may be leaning towards putting the tree up the first week of December anyhow, but this Italian tradition provides a godd reason for it.
-According to Italy Magazine, Italian Christmas traditions begin on December 8 with the Feast of the Immaculate Conception, a date set in the Catholic calendar in 1476 by Pope Sixtus IV.
+You may be leaning toward putting the tree up the first week of December anyhow, but this Italian tradition provides a good reason for it.
+According to Italy Magazine, Italian Christmas traditions begin on Dec.
+8 with the Feast of the Immaculate Conception, a date set in the Catholic calendar in 1476 by Pope Sixtus IV.

 Since Dec.
 8 is a public holiday and most Italians get the day off, it has become the day when many of them put up their Christmas trees and other holiday decor.

 The final word on when to put up your tree